 Adam’s 2017 follow up ‘Take Your Time’ was a stripped back acoustic offering that perfectly captured the essence of his renowned one-man shows.The 5-track EP was produced and performed solely by Adam and featured a track written with founder member of Level 42 Boon Gould.
 Tracks from this release featured heavily on BBC Introducing and received several accolades - “Wonderful rock, blues and roots guitar and very classy arrangements” (Album of the Week, Laurel Canyon Music).

-‘Sink or Swim’ showcases a fresh take on Adam's sound that has developed from working closely with new band members Ian Jennings on bass (Jeff Beck, Robert Plant, Ronnie Wood, Mick Fleetwood) and Garry Kroll on drums (Mark Ronson, Joss Stone, Sandi Thom).
-Recorded with producer Josiah J Manning (Kris Barras Band) at Momentum Studios, Plymouth, the album captures the raw energy and excitement of the band whilst always serving the richly detailed songs crafted by Adam and co-writer Steve Black.
-With brooding ballads and rollicking rootsy rock ‘Sink or Swim’ is a timeless showcase of Adam’s expertly piercing guitar work and expressive vocals, cementing his own unique blend of blue-eyed blues and soulful southern rock.
+‘Sink or Swim’ showcases a fresh take on Adam’s sound that has developed from working closely with band members Ian Jennings on bass (Jeff Beck, Robert Plant, Ronnie Wood, Mick Fleetwood) and Garry Kroll on drums (Mark Ronson, Joss Stone, Sandi Thom).
+Recorded with producer Josiah J Manning (Kris Barras Band) at Momentum Studios, Plymouth, the album captures the raw energy and excitement of the band whilst always serving the richly detailed song writing.
+‘Sink or Swim’ is a timeless showcase of Adam’s expertly piercing guitar work and expressive vocals, cementing his own unique blend of blue-eyed blues and soulful southern rock.

 The new album has received extensive radio play spending two months in the Independent Blues Broadcasters Association Top 40 chart and was listed in the Top 3 Breakthrough Albums of 2020 by ‘Get Ready To ROCK’ and included in the Best Americana Albums of 2020 by Dutch music blogger ‘Slim Chance’.